decss/item-parser/README.md

 # ItemParser
-ItemParser is a simple PHP class for parsing Products and other records with their parameters (like colors, sizes etc) from CSV, present results as array or display it as html table
+ItemParser is a simple PHP class for parsing Products and other records with their parameters or options (like colors, sizes etc) from CSV, present results as array or display it as html table
 <p align="center"><img src="https://raw.githubusercontent.com/decss/item-parser/assets/ItemParserPromo.png" alt="ItemParser Preview"></p>